Import Data from Myki

 Import to Bitwarden

-Data can be imported to Bitwarden from the web vault, CLI, desktop app, or browser extension.
+Data can be imported to Bitwarden from the web app, browser extension, desktop app, and CLI.
 Data is encrypted locally before being sent to the server for storage.

 To import data to your vault: